 In 2017, PCC released the all-new PCC eRx.
 Since that time, PCC has rolled out dozens of updates, medication adjustments, and fixes to bugs that you helped us find.

-Below is a summary of the PCC eRx updates and fixes.
+Below is a log of the most prominent PCC eRx updates and fixes.
 In addition to the issues noted below, our PCC eRx partner (First DataBank) continues to optimize and improve their library of drugs, dosing statements, and pharmacies.

 FDB Drug Database Update Including Methylphenidate: In June of 2018, FDB’s periodic drug database update included dramatic improvements to drug searching and dose selection for Methylphenidate.
 Each of the biphasic formulations of methylphenidate ER capsules (30-70, 40-60, 50-50) are now split out into separate options, and the Metadate CD suggestions will no longer include the incorrect biphasic 40-60 and 50-50 entries.
 Included with the update were additional clarifications regarding the biphasic preparations for both Ritalin LA and Aptensio XR entries.

 Improve eRx Open Times: New data processing optimization, installed to all PCC clients in May 2018, improves PCC eRx opening times.
 Users may experience an improvement of up to 2-3 seconds, especially for complex charts.